 - professional artists who self-identify as First Nations, Métis or Inuit, and are Ontario residents

-- ad hoc group/collectives comprised of individuals, of whom at least 50 per cent identify as Indigenous
+- ad hoc group and collectives comprised of individuals, of whom at least 50 per cent identify as Indigenous

 - not-for-profit Indigenous organizations, centres and councils